Procedures for Making Enquiries, Appeals and complaints

 • The purpose of the overview of procedures is to mitigate risk and reduce the potential instance of malpractice.

-• The overall aim is to eradicate malpractice and promote fairness ensuring that the procedures related to malpractice and appeals are sufficiently robust but low in bureaucratic overhead.
+• The overall aim is to eradicate malpractice and promote fairness, ensuring that the procedures related to malpractice and appeals are sufficiently robust but low in bureaucratic overhead.

 • All enquiries, investigations and appeals will be recorded and dated.